- ETM Home

 Do I have to choose one program or the other?

-No. Students may matriculate through both programs (Cert and MS degree) simultaneously.
-In fact, that is what we prefer.
+No. Students may matriculate through both programs simultaneously.
+Note that a separate applicaiton MUST be submitted for each program (Cert and MS degree).
 When the requirements of the certificate are met the student may request that their efforts be noted and a certificate will be issued.
 All credit hours earned for the certificate can then be counted towards the M.S. graduation requirements.

 Are there any additional costs?

-Typically students would be required to pay a “second application” fee of $40 to the graduate college.
+If pursing both a certificate and the MS degree, students must pay a “second application” fee of $50 to the graduate college.